-Escrow keybag is used for iTunes syncing and MDM.
+Escrow keybag is used for iTunes syncing and mobile device management (MDM).
 This keybag allows iTunes to back up and sync without requiring the user to enter a passcode, and it allows an MDM solution to remotely clear a user's passcode.
-It is stored on the computer that's used to sync with iTunes, or on the MDM solution that manages the device.
+It is stored on the computer that's used to sync with iTunes, or on the MDM solution that remotely manages the device.